mdalmaruf/mdalmaruf.github.io/_pages/publications.md

 ### [Anomaly Detection and Functional Testing for Automotive CAN Communication](#)
 **Md Al Maruf and Akramul Azim**
-Accepted In the 18th Annual International Systems Conference (SYSCON) in Montreal, QC, Canada 2024
+Accepted In the IEEE 18th Annual International Systems Conference (SYSCON) in Montreal, QC, Canada 2024